Research in Language Instruction

 SESSIONS AND RESOURCES |

 LITERATURE REVIEWS AS INSPIRATION FOR TEACHING AND RESEARCHThis session explores why literature reviews matter and examine practical approaches to crafting your own.
 We’ll also review AI-based tools that can streamline your process and highlight key NU Libraries resources to support your research.
-Whether you’re looking to deepen your expertise or discover new strategies, this session will provide practical insights for everyone. 📅 January 21, 2026 | 4-5pm CT | Zoom Presenter: Dr. Denise Drane, Senior Associate Director of Research and Innovation, Searle Center for Advancing Teaching and Learning Recording and session materials will be available shortly. |
+Whether you’re looking to deepen your expertise or discover new strategies, this session will provide practical insights for everyone. 📅 January 21, 2026 | 4-5pm CT | Zoom Presenter: Denise Drane, PhD., Senior Associate Director of Research and Innovation, Searle Center for Advancing Teaching and Learning SESSION RECORDING |

 DOING RESEARCH ON YOUR TEACHING: RESOURCES, TIPS, AND SUPPORT AT NORTHWESTERNIn this session on the scholarship of teaching and learning participants learn about frameworks for instructors interested in delving into research projects in more structured or systematic ways.
 The session includes an overview of Northwestern University Libraries resources (i.e., subject librarians, scholarly research services and visualization services); AI-based tools for literature searching (i.e., Consensus); IRB policies at Northwestern; Searle Center services for both novice and seasoned researchers; funding opportunities on our campus and beyond; and alternative opportunities to publish faculty work.
-Presenter: Dr. Denise Drane, Senior Associate Director of Research and Innovation, Searle Center for Advancing Teaching and Learning SESSION RECORDING
+Presenter: Denise Drane, PhD., Senior Associate Director of Research and Innovation, Searle Center for Advancing Teaching and Learning SESSION RECORDING

 |